 A club that wishes to remove a player from its 40-man roster but keep him in its minor-league system must first place him on outright or special waivers.
 Outright waivers are not revocable, so a player claimed on outright waivers may not be pulled back by his original club.
 A club may not request outright waivers on a player with a complete no-trade clause or on a player ten-and-five rights.
 Through 2006, outright waivers secured between September 1 and 30th day of the next season were known as Special Waivers.
 The owners and players eliminated Special Waivers in the 2007-2011 Collective Bargaining Agreement.

-Optional major league waivers are required when optioning a player who has options remaining but who is more than three calendar years removed from his first appearance on a Major League roster.
-Because optional waivers are revocable, players usually clear in this scenario.
+Prior to the 2017-21 CBA, optional major league waivers were required when optioning a player who had options remaining but who was more than three calendar years removed from his first appearance on a Major League roster.
+Because optional waivers were revocable, players usually cleared in this scenario.

 Trade Assignment Waivers